intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Datasets/monitoring/mppt.md

 # Dataset Structure

-The following attributes are prepended to request message attributes at the first stage of processing the `/devices` POST request.
+The following fields are prepended to request message attributes at the first stage of processing the `dataset/mppt` POST request.

 The added timestamps are based on `time_local` sent in the request message, which is replaced by these timestamps.